jrandj/aws-security-specialty/README.md

 1. Automate evaluation of conformance with rules for new/changed/removed resources.

+	* A custom AWS Config rule can be created.
+The rule can be set to trigger based on configuration changes, such as whether a resource is created, changed, or deleted.
+For example, the rule can require that EC2 volumes are encrypted.

 1. Apply rule-based alerts for common infrastructure misconfigurations.

+	* An AWS Lambda function can provide an alert based on an AWS Config rule.

 1. Review previous security incidents and recommend improvements to existing systems.

+    * The AWS Security Incident Response Guide contains additional details on this topic.

 ## Logging and Monitoring